I find creative inspiration in melancholy. Despite the scientific claim that a stable mind is most productive, I see chaos as the true artist!

 Take a Look at another melancholy fellow

-Edvard Munch wrote about a vision which inspired his painting, “The Scream”,
+Edvard Munch wrote about a vision that inspired his painting, “The Scream”,

 “The sun began to set-suddenly the sky turned blood-red.
 I stood there trembling with anxiety – and I sensed an endless scream passing through nature.”